On the extended W-algebra of type sl_2 at positive rational level: Introduction

 Examples of VOAs which satisfy Zhu's \(c_2\)-cofiniteness condition but not semisimplicity are given by so called \(W_p\) theories for which the representation category is by now well established \cite{Gaberdiel:1996np,Gaberdiel:2007jv,Adamovic:2007er,Nagatomo:2009xp,Tsuchiya:2012}.

 In this paper we analyse a different example which generalises the \(W_p\) theories.
 This example was originally defined in \cite{Feigin:2006iv} and was called \(W_{p_+,p_-}\).
 Unfortunately the letter ``W'' is rather overused in this context, so we will denote these VOAs by \(\mathcal{M}_{p_+,p_-}\) and call them ``extended \(W\)-algebras of type \(\mathfrak{sl}_2\) at rational level''.
+The construction of \(\mathcal{M}_{p_+,p_-}\) in \cite{Feigin:2006iv} is very similar to the way \(W_p\) was constructed in \cite{Fuchs:2003yu}.

 The \(\mathcal{M}_{p_+,p_-}\) are a family of VOAs parametrised by two coprime integers \(p_+,p_-\geq2\).
-They are defined by means of a lattice VOA \(\mathcal{V}_{p_+,p_-}\) and two screening operators \(S_+,S_-\).
+They are defined by means of a lattice VOA \(\mathcal{V}_{p_+,p_-}\) and two screening operators \(\scr{+},\scr{-}\).
 The \(\mathcal{M}_{p_+,p_-}\) have the same central charge